Gunbot Strategy Overview Tenkan for Futures Markets

 How we use Tenkan Sen in Gunbot strategy Tenkan

-- – We open a position when Tenkan crosses down the body of the candle below the KUMO (long) or Tenkan crosses up the body of the candle above the Kumo (short).
+- – We open a position when Tenkan crosses down the candle’s body below the KUMO (long) or Tenkan crosses up the body of the candle above the Kumo (short).

-- – If our ROE is reached and Tenkan signals the close of the position we will trigger ROE_SCALPER and trail the price till hit our stop and close the position.
+- – If our ROE is reached and Tenkan signals the close of the position, we will trigger ROE_SCALPER and trail the price till we hit our stop and close the position.